fatinruzanna/mint-setup/python/README.md

 virtualenvwrapper simplifies the usage of virtualenv through simpler commands.
 It is recommended that is installed.

-1. Add into .bashrc or .bash_profile

-		export WORKON_HOME="~/python-env"
+1. Add to your .bashrc or .zshrc file with the contents in _bashrc_ file, and source your .bashrc or .zshrc file:

-		source /usr/local/bin/virtualenvwrapper.sh
+		source ~/.bashrc

-	Update WORKON_HOME to the path of the directory where all the virtual environments are stored.
+	Update **WORKON_HOME** to the path of the directory where all the virtual environments are stored, if you did not follow these instructions to the dot

 2. Create a virtual environment.
-Go to the Python virtual environment directory (e.g. python-env) and issue the following command:
+Go to the Python virtual environment directory (e.g. ~/.python-env) and issue the following command:

 		mkvirtualenv <environment name>